great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_custom_expectations_for_sqlalchemy.rst

 How to create custom Expectations for SQLAlchemy
 ================================================

 Custom Expectations let you extend the logic for validating data to use any criteria you choose.
-This guide will show you how to extend the ``PandasDataset`` class with your own :ref:`Expectations`.
+This guide will show you how to extend the ``SqlAlchemyDataset`` class with your own :ref:`Expectations`.

 .. admonition:: Prerequisites: This how-to guide assumes you have already:

-    - Installed Great Expectations (e.g. ``pip install great_expectations``)
+    - Installed Great Expectations and sqlalchemy (e.g. ``pip install great_expectations sqlalchemy``)
     - Have access to a notebook (e.g. ``jupyter notebook``, ``jupyter lab``, etc.)
     - Be able to access data from your notebook
     - Nothing else.
 Unlike most how-to guides, these instructions do *not* assume that you have configured a Data Context by running ``great_expectations init``.